Paul Hollywood makes striking claim about Great British Bake Off winner

 Paul Hollywood says Great British Bake Off 2025 winner is ‘best in a while’

-Paul Hollywood has claimed this year’s Great British Bake Off winner is the best the show has had in a long time.
+Paul Hollywood has claimed this year’s winner of The Great British Bake Off is the best the show has had in a long time.

 Jasmine Mitchell, a 23-year-old medical student from Edinburgh, was crowned the victor of 2025’s series after making the largest cake in Bake Off history.